cs-uob/COMS20012/docs/labs/2026 Labs/Week 3 Lab.md

 2. Run `sudo dpkg -i [PATH TO YOUR PACKET TRACER DEB]` OR `sudo apt update && sudo apt install ./PATH_TO_PACKET_TRACER.deb`
 4. Accept the license agreement and EULA terms

+### TROUBLESHOOTING DEPENDENCIES
+All the dependencies should be already present, however, if there is a dependency issue:

+#### Option 1: Automated fix
+Run automated fix first.

+`sudo apt-get install -f`

+#### Option 2: Manual installation of dependencies
 This WILL result in dependency issues (dialog, libxcb-xinerama0, libgl1-mesa-glx), but we'll need to install these separately...

 4. To install dialog, run: